Lollipop: History

-The idea of an edible candy on a stick is very simple, and it is probable that the lollipop has been invented and reinvented numerous times.
-The first confectioneries that closely resemble what we call lollipops date to the Middle Ages, when the nobility would often eat boiled sugar with the aid of sticks or handles.
+The idea of an edible candy on a stick is straightforward, and it is probable that the lollipop has been invented and reinvented numerous times.
+The first confections that closely resemble lollipops date back to the Middle Ages when the nobility would often eat boiled sugar with the aid of sticks or handles.

-The invention of the modern lollipop is still something of a mystery but a number of American companies in the early 20th century have laid claim to it.
+The invention of the modern lollipop is still a mystery, but many American companies in the early 20th century have laid claim to it.
 According to the book Food for Thought: Extraordinary Little Chronicles of the World, they were invented by George Smith of New Haven, Connecticut, who started making large hard candies mounted on sticks in 1908.
-He named them after a racehorse of the time, Lolly Pop - and trademarked the lollipop name in 1931.
+He named them after a racehorse of the time, Lolly Pop—and trademarked the lollipop name in 1931.

-The term 'lollipop' was recorded by English lexicographer Francis Grose in 1796.
-The term may have derived from the term "lolly" (tongue) and "pop" (slap).
+English lexicographer Francis Grose recorded the term' lollipop' in 1796.
+The term may have derived from the terms "lolly" (tongue) and "pop" (slap).
 The first references to the lollipop in its modern context date to the 1920s.
-Alternatively, it may be a word of Romany origin, being related to the Roma tradition of selling candy apples on a stick.
-Red apple in the Romany language is loli phaba.
+Alternatively, it may be a word of Romani origin, related to the Roma tradition of selling candy apples on a stick.
+Red apple in the Romani language is loli phaba.